simmylau/AZ-204_Latest/README.md

 ### Implement containerized solutions
 - Create and manage container images for solutions
-- blish an image to Azure Container Registry
+- Publish an image to Azure Container Registry
 - Run containers by using Azure Container Instance
 - Create solutions by using Azure Container Apps